-So as my therapy started, a few months down the line I seen a change in my health.
-I did get healthier and yes I was eating.
+So as my therapy started, a few months down the line I saw a change in my health.
+I did get healthier and yes, I was eating.
 But there was still that thought in the back of my head that kept screaming that I needed to lose more weight.
 That’s when I met bulimia nervosa.
-I would binge on food that I hadn’t ate for years due to the whole restricting myself.
+I would binge on food that I hadn’t eaten for years due to the whole restricting myself.
 Then I would go to the bathroom to make myself purge.
-It was not a pretty sight let me tell you that, but at the current moment in time it felt that I had to do it.
+It was not a pretty sight, let me tell you that, but at the current moment in time it felt that I had to do it.

 Then, it became a habit and soon led to an addiction.

 I would stop socialising, stop going out to places with my parents and overall just kept myself to myself.
 I always stayed in the house; my mood went up and down.
 Also, I started to bunk off school which later affected my grades.
 If you asked me now do I regret skipping school then my answer is a strong yes.
 But I can’t change what happened in the past but what I can do is work on my future.

 So, as this began to happen I didn’t realise what I was doing to my physical health and wellbeing.
 I just want to advise anyone who is going through this or reading this right now, it’s not worth it.
 It’s not worth putting your body through this physical harm.
 So I really recommend going to see a specialist or even just opening up to someone like a family member or trusted friend.
 Also, the team here at Teenagers with Experience are more than happy to help you out and give you advice on your current situation.
 We are here to help you through the tough times; we just want to see you smiling again.